jkkummerfeld/website-source/content/publication/emnlp20demographics/index.md

 publication_types: ["1"]

-publication: Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing
+publication: Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)

 publication_short: EMNLP